adamlab40/APAC-Expansion-Decision-Engine/README.md

 All key assumptions are configurable:

 * `config/markets.yml` – markets included in the analysis
-* `config/weights.yml` – criteria weights and sensitivity ranges
+* `config/weights.yml` – criteria weights and sensitivity parameters
 * `config/assumptions.yml` – business and revenue assumptions

-This allows the model to be adapted to different strategic contexts without changing code.
+This allows the same framework to be reused across different strategic contexts without code changes.

 ---

-## Why Sensitivity Analysis Matters

-Single-point rankings can create false confidence.
-This project explicitly tests how recommendations change when assumptions shift, helping distinguish **robust decisions** from **assumption-driven outcomes**.

-This mirrors real consulting practice, where decision quality is judged not just on the answer, but on how resilient it is to uncertainty.
+## Interpreting the Results

+A practical way to use the tool:

+1. **Shortlist markets using the base-case ranking** (`market_scores.csv`).
+2. **Check explainability** by reviewing the component breakdown (what is driving the score).
+3. **Stress-test with sensitivity** (dashboard) to see which recommendations survive changing priorities.
+4. **Stress-test economics** using Monte Carlo distributions and payback outputs for the top-ranked market.
+5. **Translate to action** using the generated executive deck as the starting point for a market entry plan.

+---

+## Roadmap

+Potential extensions to increase realism and applicability:

+* Sector-specific scoring modules (e.g., SaaS vs retail vs fintech)
+* Additional indicators (trade openness, logistics performance, inflation, FX volatility)
+* Export sensitivity outputs to CSV for easier external reporting
+* Back-testing against historical expansion outcomes
+* Optional “go-to-market” module to generate launch planning artefacts per chosen market

 ---